MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-project.md

 :::image type="content" source="../assets/images/teams-toolkit-v2/manual/view-samples.png" alt-text="samples" border="true":::

-You can explore and download samples and either run apps locally or remotely to preview in the Teams web client.
-Follow the instructions for each sample, or  select **View on GitHub** to open the sample within the TeamsFx-Samples repository and browse the source code.
+You can explore and download samples and either run apps locally or remotely to preview in Teams web client.
+Follow the instructions for each sample, or select **View on GitHub** to open the sample within the `TeamsFx`- Samples repository and browse the source code.

 ## See also